-- 83.Applications will be processed and determined in accordance with the council's Good Practice Guide, which is available to view at www.ashford.gov.uk/publications/good-practice-guide/. - 84.
+- 83. Applications will be processed and determined in accordance with the Council's Good Practice Guide.
+(Link to be added here). - 84.
 During the consideration of large major applications any relevant consultees will be notified if any significant amendments are made.
 The period for commenting on amended plans will normally be 21 calendar days but this may be reduced to no less than 10 calendar days if circumstances such as the date of a planning committee dictate.
 In addition to consulting any relevant consultees, notification will be sent to the relevant ward member and to people who have already written in with comments.